 Adam Walker, Move More Coordinator for Healthy Darlington said “The link between gym and pool has never been better at the Dolphin centre and with this new Swimfit programme in place it looks set to have a really positive impact for our pool”.

-Paul Downes of the National Governing Body for Swimming, the Amateur Swimming Association (ASA), said: “Swimfit is available to everybody and to all abilities, and with new and exciting easy to use exercise cards on poolside and motivational trained staff from the Dolphin Centre; there has never been a better time to get back in the pool.”
+Paul Downes of the National Governing Body for Swimming, Swim England, said: “Swimfit is available to everybody and to all abilities, and with new and exciting easy to use exercise cards on poolside and motivational trained staff from the Dolphin Centre; there has never been a better time to get back in the pool.”